Why is inclusion important?

 Implementing inclusive company values and policy is a great start, but those policies need cultural shifts to support them.
 You can drive this with targeted recognition.
 Here are a few examples:

 - In the US, the average employee only takes about half of their vacation time.
 Even with a great leave policy, company culture needs to support it.
 With this bonus, a longtime Bonusly employee publicly recognized our CEO for taking his parental leave and living our company’s core values:

-- Inclusive core values are great, but only about 53 percent of employees know their company’s core values.
+- Inclusive core values are great, but only about 53% of employees know their company’s core values.
 Recognition tied to values integrates them into your workplace.
 In this example, one of our public-facing Customer Success Associates lets someone on our marketing team know exactly how a recent blog post embodied our #delight-the-customer value:

 - An inclusive hiring and onboarding process requires help from employees across many teams.
 Public recognition will reward employees who are already involved and encourage others to follow their example.
 Using a fund, like Interviewing Help, to give a bonus from indicates that the company especially values this kind of work:

 Collect insights on your culture and drive change